FrankS01/kwartet/README.md

 ## Contributing

-This project is currently not accepting pull requests.
+**This project is currently not accepting pull requests.**

-This project roughly follows the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) guidelines.
+The project roughly follows the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) guidelines.
 Templates and pages are combined into the _pages_ folder.